panva/node-oidc-provider/docs/README.md

     version: 1 | 2,
     purpose: 'local' | 'public',
-    key?: crypto.KeyObject, // required when purpose is 'local' kid?: string, // OPTIONAL `kid` to aid in 'public' key selection or to put in the footer for 'local' }
+    key?: crypto.KeyObject, // required when purpose is 'local' kid?: string, // OPTIONAL `kid` to aid in signing key selection or to put in the footer for 'local' }
 }
 ```